SumavisionQ5/WiiStation/README.md

   At first, I wanted to refer to Snes9x GX and support TTF font library.
   However, it encountered a memory leak problem, resulting in automatic exit.
   So it can only be made into a specific font.
-  Font char information: first two byte: BigEndianUnicode char code, followed by a character picture in IA8 format with a size of 24 * 24.
+  Font character information: the first two byte: BigEndianUnicode char code, followed by a character picture in IA8 format with a size of 24 * 24.

 * For some customized Chinese culture games, specific BIOS is automatically loaded.
   For example:  sd:\wiisxrx\isos\武藏传.ISO => sd:\wiisxrx\bios\武藏传.bin